2006 California Golden Bears football team: Game summaries

-Tennessee Volunteers
+Tennessee

 Cal's opener was on the road against the #23 Tennessee Volunteers, a SEC team just coming off of a disappointing 5–6 season under coach Phillip Fulmer.
 With a hostile crowd of 106,009 watching at Neyland Stadium, Cal was torn to shreds.
 Tennessee quarterback Erik Ainge went 11 for 18 and passed for 291 yards and 4 touchdowns against the highly touted Cal defense.
 Vol receiver, Robert Meachem had a breakout game with 5 catches for 182 yards and 2 TD's.
 Newly appointed starting quarterback Nate Longshore struggled in his first road start, only passing for 85 yards.
 Heisman candidate Marshawn Lynch was held to 74 yards on 12 carries.
 While the Bears held Tennessee to 14 first-half points, a quick 80-yard touchdown pass from Ainge to Meachem at the start of the third quarter quickly started a tumble that ended up giving the Volunteers a 35–0 lead by the middle of the third quarter.
 The Tennessee secondary was then dispatched to finish the Bears off, and Joe Ayoob was substituted for Longshore, putting up 187 yards, including a touchdown.
 Tennessee racked up 514 yards against the Bears.
 Ainge later said "This game tonight wasn't just for Tennessee versus California.
 It was for the South versus the West Coast, the SEC versus the Pac-10."

 Because the loss was so lopsided, and because Cal was expected to do highly well this season, many immediately dismissed Cal from any type of national discussion.
 Cal dropped 13 spots in the AP Poll to #22 and 11 spots in the Coaches Poll to #23, while Tennessee rose twelve spots in the AP poll to #11 and six spots to #17 in the Coaches Poll.